 Purpose

-If a workflow is configured in the system for a change in personal information, the employee’s HR Business Partner will need to approve the data change for the employee in order for the changes to take effect in the system.
+The HR Business Partner of the employee approves the change in the employee’s personal information in order for the changes to take effect in the system.
 Until the change is approved, the proposed change is pending.

 Note

-The HR Administrator can view the proposed change by selecting the Personal Information change pending approval (<mm/dd/yy>) link in the Personal Information block of the employee.
+The HR Administrator can view the proposed change by selecting the Personal Information change pending approval (<mm/dd/yy>) link in the Personal Information block of the employee’s profile.

-In this process step, the HR Business Partner of the employee will need to complete the workflow by selecting the change request, reviewing the changes for the employee and then lastly approving the request.

 Procedure